-Vet-LIRN (Veterinary Laboratory Investigation and Response Network), a program from the U.S. Food and Drug Administration’s (FDA) Center for Veterinary Medicine (CVM), is a special network that connects laboratories around the country looking for clues that might solve animal illness mysteries.
-Vet-LIRN allows FDA to partner with state and university Diagnostic Laboratories.
+Vet-LIRN (Veterinary Laboratory Investigation and Response Network), a program from the U.S. Food and Drug Administration’s (FDA) Center for Veterinary Medicine (CVM), is a network that connects laboratories around the country looking for clues that might solve animal illness mysteries related to animal foods or animal drugs.
+Vet-LIRN allows the FDA to partner with state and university Diagnostic Laboratories.

 How Does Vet-LIRN Work?